Comprehensive Pediatric Care

 Children who are overweight and obese face a higher risk of serious chronic diseases and a good chance of entering adulthood in the same shape — 20% of obese 4-year-old children become obese adults.
-Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas and Mesquite, Texas, wants parents to know that child obesity can be overcome.
+Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas, Sunnyvale, and Mesquite, Texas, wants parents to know that child obesity can be overcome.
 They offer weight management services that support children and their parents as they work together to lose weight and get on the road to a long, healthy life.
 Visit the Dr at their clinic today.

 Being overweight or obese leads to changes in metabolism and the body’s biochemistry that affect everyone, including children.
 Even young children who are overweight have a higher risk of developing health problems that were once thought to occur only in adults.
 For example, in obese children 5-10 years old, 60% have at least one risk factor for cardiovascular disease.